A robust optimization approach to flow decomposition: Minimum weighted inexact flow decomposition problem

 \begin{corollary} For $a_y > 0 $ and $a_w = 0$, MWIFDP is NP-hard. \end{corollary}

-It is easy to see that MWIFDP reduces to MIFDP for $a_y > 0 $ and $a_w = 0$ and is therefore NP-hard.
-But this is also the case for $a_y, a_w > 0$, as shown in the following lemma. \begin{lemma} For $a_y, a_w > 0$, MWIFDP is NP-hard since it includes the MFDP. \end{lemma} \begin{proof} Given an instance $G(V,E,f)$ of MFDP, we can construct an instance $G(V,E,f^l,f^u)$ of MWIFDP using $f^l_{uv}=f_{uv}=f^u_{uv} $ for all $(u,v) \in E$.
-Then, the summed weights of the paths are equal to the summed flow values of all outgoing edges of $s$ (the complete $s-t$-flow value) and build both a lower and upper bound on $\sum_{i=1}^{\overline{K}}w_i$.
+Notice that MWIFDP reduces to MIFDP for $a_y > 0$ and $a_w = 0$ and is therefore NP-hard.
+In Lemma \ref{lemma:MWIFDP-NP-Hard}, we show that this is also the case for $a_y, a_w > 0$. \begin{lemma} For $a_y, a_w > 0$, MWIFDP is NP-hard since it includes the MFDP. \end{lemma} \begin{proof} Given an instance $G(V,E,f)$ of MFDP, we can construct an instance $G(V,E,f^l,f^u)$ of MWIFDP using $f^l_{uv}=f_{uv}=f^u_{uv} $ for all $(u,v) \in E$.
+Then, the summed weights of the paths are equal to the summed flow values of all outgoing edges of $s$ (the complete $s$-$t$-flow value) and build both a lower and upper bound on $\sum_{i=1}^{\overline{K}}w_i$.
 Consequently, finding a minimum flow decomposition, which is NP-hard \cite{vatinlen2008simple}, minimizes the objective. \end{proof}

-Counterintuitively, we show that the MWIFDO is not NP-hard when $a_y = 0 $ and $a_w > 0$.
+Counterintuitively, we show that the MWIFDP is not NP-hard when $a_y = 0 $ and $a_w > 0$.
 To show this, we first revisit the \emph{minimum-cost flow problem} \cite{orlin1988faster} in capacitated networks.

 \begin{definition}[Minimum-cost flow problem \cite{orlin1988faster}] Given a tuple $G(V,E,d,c)$, where $G(V,E)$ is a digraph, $d(v) \in \mathbb{Z}$ represents the demand ($d(v) \leq 0 $) or the supply ($d(v) > 0 $) of node $ v \in V$ and $c(u,v) \geq 0$ is the cost associated with every edge $(u,v) \in E$.
 The \emph{minimum-cost flow problem (MCFP)} is to find a flow $f \in \mathbb{N}_{\geq0}^{|E|}$ with minimum cost $\sum_{(u,v) \in E } c(u,v) \cdot f_{uv} $ such that